liapatiso95-ctrl/character-sheet/spells.md

 **Components:** V, S, M (a pinch of black powder)
 **Duration:** Instantaneous

-You release an explosive blast an energy to deflect an attack.
-Roll 2d6.
-The damage of the attack is reduced by the amount rolled.
-If the amount rolled is higher than the damage of the attack, and the attack was a melee attack, the attacker takes the remainder of the damage.
+You release a burst of explosive energy to deflect an incoming attack.
+Roll 2d6 and reduce the damage you take from the triggering attack by the total rolled.

+If the triggering attack was a melee attack, the attacker takes damage equal to the amount rolled.
+This damage is the same type as the damage dealt by the triggering attack.

-***At Higher Levels.*** When you cast this spell using a Spell Slot of 2nd level or higher, the damage increases by 1d6 for each slot level above 2nd.
+***At Higher Levels.*** When you cast this spell using a Spell Slot of 2nd level or higher, the damage increases by 1d6 for each slot level above 1st.